briandrum/codes.forchagrin.com/_chapters/chapter-541-property-offenses.md

     trespass in violation of subsection (a)(5) of this section is a misdemeanor of the first degree.

-    2. _(2)_ Notwithstanding [Section 501.99][CF Section 501.99], if the person,
+    2. _(2)_ Notwithstanding [Section 501.99][CFCO 501.99], if the person, in
-    in committing the violation of this section, used a snowmobile, off-highway motorcycle, or all-purpose vehicle, the court shall impose a fine of two times the usual amount imposed for the violation.
+    committing the violation of this section, used a snowmobile, off-highway motorcycle, or all-purpose vehicle, the court shall impose a fine of two times the usual amount imposed for the violation.